mapninja/Earthsys144/week01/01_TURN_IN_create_an_aoi_with_geojson_io.md

 ## Introduction

-Almost every spatial analysis project starts with defining a study area — an **Area of Interest (AOI)**.
-An AOI sets the geographic scope of your work: it tells your tools where to load data, where to clip rasters, and where to run calculations.
+Almost every spatial analysis project starts by defining a study area, or **Area of Interest (AOI)**.

-In this lab you will use **[geojson.io](https://geojson.io)**, a lightweight browser-based tool for creating and editing vector features without any software installation.
-You will draw a rectangular AOI that is at least as large as the Stanford campus, then relocate it to a place that is personally meaningful to you — a research site, hometown, field area, or any other location you want to study this quarter.
+In this lab you will use **[geojson.io](https://geojson.io)** to draw a rectangular AOI that is at least as large as the Stanford campus, then recreate it at a place that is personally meaningful to you.

-The result is a single GeoJSON file that you will use again in later labs as your personal study area.
+The result is a GeoJSON file that you will use again in later labs as your personal study area.

 ### Why GeoJSON?

-GeoJSON is a plain-text, open standard for encoding geographic features using JSON.
+GeoJSON is a plain-text, open standard for encoding geographic features.

 - A single self-contained file (no sidecar files, unlike shapefiles).
-- Human-readable — you can open it in any text editor and read the coordinates.
+- Human-readable, so you can open it in a text editor and inspect the coordinates.
 - Natively understood by QGIS, Google Earth Engine, Leaflet, Mapbox, GitHub, and most other modern GIS tools.
-- Coordinates are always in **WGS 84 (EPSG:4326)** — the same geographic CRS you encountered in the projection error lab.
+- Coordinates are always in **WGS 84 (EPSG:4326)**.

 ---